DeamWhacky/frontend/README.md

-so if multiple rulesets apply to the same element: first, importance is checked -> then specificity (if all important or none) -> then cascading (if equal specificity and importance)
+so if multiple rulesets apply to the same element: first, importance is checked -> then specificity (if all important or none) -> then cascading (if equal specificity and importance) a id selector will always have more specificity than a class selector
+    for eg :
+        body article .checkclass {
+            --
+        }
+        article #checkid {
+            --
+        }

+    here the second ruleset will be valid because id is more specific, so we dont need to bother with calculating specificity

+    but for eg:
+        body article .checkclass {
+            --
+        }
+        article .checkclass {
+            --
+        }

+    here we do need to calculate specificity because both have elements and class selectors, using calculation we find the first to be more specific

  2> absolute and relative units